lf-edge/edge-containers/README.md

 # ECI Distribution

-This repository contains a golang library and CLI for ECI images, to  push to and pull from OCI registries.
+This repository contains a golang library and CLI for VM images, to  push to and pull from OCI registries.

 It is inspired directly by [ORAS](https://github.com/deislabs/oras) and leverages it, but is opinionated to the ECI use case.

-It uses elements of [OCI Artifacts](http://github.com/opencontainers/artifacts), but can use either standard mime-types and configs, or, where available, leverage full artifacts mime types.
+It uses elements of [OCI Artifacts](http://github.com/opencontainers/artifacts), but can store the images in multiple formats:

+* `legacy`: standard mime-types and configs
+* `artifacts`: leverage full artifacts mime types
+* `container`: artifacts placed within a filesystem in an OCI container image

+In all cases, annotations are used as well.

 ## Usage